 You’ll see initial signs of how sleep deprivation affects the brain if you experience some of the symptoms listed above.
 Even short-term sleep loss can slow down your mind quite a bit.
 Not only could you have trouble making decisions, but trouble processing information in general.
-You may become forgetful, and may not even be able to speak or put together words clearly.
+You may become forgetful, and may not even be able to speak or put together words as clearly.

 Response time slows down considerably when you haven’t gotten enough sleep.
 This goes far beyond things like decision making in the office each day.
 It can affect your physical response time, too.
 That can be extremely dangerous when you’re driving, exercising, doing chores, etc. You’ll also find that your threshold for pain may be reduced.
 That can make everyday physical tasks seem overwhelming.